ShadowCurse/GAS/README.md

 Currently db of choice is Postgresql.

+## Disclamer

+This is not finished by any means project.
+It is full of bugs and requires a lot of work to be completed.

 ## Instructions for build:
 To build this project you need dependencies and can be obtained with [conan](https://docs.conan.io/en/latest/installation.html)

+Also gui part is using Qt 5.14

 Steps:
 ~~~~